 The Link Dump

-- Sigma 18-35mm f1.8 Art — a tack-sharp shooter that outperforms “L” glass thrice it’s price (and my personal favorite).
+- Sigma 18-35mm f1.8 Art — a tack-sharp shooter which outperforms “L” glass costing thrice it’s price (and my personal favorite).

 - Sigma 18-300mm — an excellent jack-of-all-trades travel lens, with surprisingly smooth bokeh.

-- Canon EF 50mm f1.4 — small, fast (aperture), and good IQ makes this a decent “walkabout” lens; unfortunately it’s also very fragile so it sees little use.
+- Canon EF 50mm f1.4 — small, fast (aperture), and good IQ makes this a decent “walkabout” lens; unfortunately it’s also notoriously fragile.

 - Canon EF-S 10-22mm — my current wide angle, which I will likely replace with Sigma’s 10-20mm constant-aperture wide angle.